The linear programming optimum for packings in classical association schemes: Main results

-with $|X|=q^{n(n+1)/2}$.
-Since these bounds are sharp and were proved by using Delsarte's linear programming method, they are precisely the LP optimum for $d$-codes in $\symscheme$ if $d$ is odd.
-Observe that we again have a resemblance to the LP optimum in $C_n$ by neglecting the ones in the fractions occurring in~\eqref{eq:LPbound_CnBn}. \end{rem}

-We now show how upper bounds on intersecting sets in classical association schemes follow immediately from our main theorem, Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.
+We now show how upper bounds on intersecting sets in classical association schemes follow immediately from the LP optimum for codes.
 These bounds are commonly known as Erd\H{o}s--Ko--Rado-type bounds.
 To establish them, we require the following lemma.